Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 ```

 ## Supported Platforms and Models
-For this repo, any models from Ollama or Hugging Face, including the recently-announced DeepSeek R1 models, are supported to be used as local LLMs.
+For this repo, any models from Ollama and Hugging Face, including the recently announced reasoning models such as [**DeepSeek R1**](https://github.com/deepseek-ai/DeepSeek-R1) and [**QwQ**](https://qwenlm.github.io/blog/qwq-32b/), are supported to be used as local LLMs.
 So, pick a platform between `ollama` and `huggingface` using `--platform` argument.
 E.g. `--platform huggingface`.

-If you'd like to check thought processes when you use one of the DeepSeek R1 models, use a flag named `--show-r1-thought`.
+If you'd like to check thought processes when you use one of the reasoning models, use a flag named `--show-thought`.
 That way, you can see the
 thought processes in the standard outout!

 ## Aider